UltiHash/scripts/docs/setup-ultihash-on-aws.md

    ```
    Wait until the installation is completed.

 Make sure the access to the EKS cluster has been granted to the required IAM users and roles To check that, download the `kubeconfig` for the EKS cluster, executing the command below.
-Replace the <cluster-name> (by default `ultihash-test`) and the <aws-region> (by default `eu-central-1`) with the corresponding values defined in [config.tfvars](../scripts/terraform/aws/eks-cluster/config.tfvars)
+Replace the `<cluster-name>` (by default `ultihash-test`) and the `<aws-region>` (by default `eu-central-1`) with the corresponding values defined in [config.tfvars](../scripts/terraform/aws/eks-cluster/config.tfvars)
 ```
-aws eks update-kubeconfig --name ultihash-test --region eu-central-1
+aws eks update-kubeconfig --name <cluster-name> --region <aws-region>
 ```
 Execute the following `kubectl` command to check the available EKS cluster nodes:
 ```